-Coffee is loved and appreciated by many, regardless of whether it’s made the traditional quick-fix black, made in the house with a coffee maker or the better version of it – the delicious tasting and syrupy espresso.
+Coffee is loved and appreciated by many, regardless of whether it’s made the traditional quick-fix black, made with a drip coffee maker way or using the pour over method.
+But if you prefer a an espresso but don’t have a machine to make it with then I have some options for you.

 Hearing this question for the first time will have many coffee addicts that love espresso thinking that it is an impossible thing .
 It is possible to make your favorite cup of espresso without using an espresso machine by using one ( or all ) of the following three methods.